josh-ashkinaze/plurals/.github/ISSUE_TEMPLATE/custom-issue.md

 ---
-name: Issue
+name: Custom Issue
-about: Generic issue template
+about: Custom issue that does not fit an existing category
 title: ''
 labels: ''
 assignees: ''